-Welcome back to our series on how to become a Microsoft Teams Rockstar!
-Part 1, 2 and 3 are wrapped up and we are ready to rock & roll to the final part in the series.
-We are diving into the following topics:
+Welcome back to my series on becoming a Microsoft Teams Rockstar!
+The first three parts are all wrapped up, and we are ready to rock and roll on to the final part in the series.
+This time around, we'll be diving into the following topics:

 Are you ready?
 Let’s get started!

-The rise of both external and internal threats makes governance one of the most important topics in today’s workplace.
+The rise of both external and internal threats—like the threat of shadow IT—means governance is one of the hottest topics in today’s workplace.

-But, since it can require loads of time and resources, many companies fail to apply strong governance to their data.
+But proper governance can take up a lot of resources and time, resulting in many companies failing to apply strong enough governance to their data.

-To keep unauthorized people away from your data, you must define guidelines and rules for using Microsoft Teams.
+To keep unauthorized people away from your data, you have to implement organization-wide guidelines and rules for using Microsoft Teams.

 Luckily, this process doesn’t need to be complicated.
-I recommend taking a “governance-light” approach where you keep things small and manageable.
-For example, create a steering committee that meets once a month to discuss your risks, your governance strategy, and any steps you must take to keep your data secure.
+I recommend taking a “governance-light” approach, where you aim to keep things small and manageable.
+For example, you can create a steering committee that meets once a month to discuss risks, governance strategy, and any steps you need to take to keep your data secure.

-Let's focus on the Governance aspect of Teams.
+Let's start by focusing on the governance aspect of Teams.
 In my eyes, you should focus on the following:

 Microsoft Teams is built on top of the Office 365 Groups framework.
-Check out Part 1 of this series for my tips on how to create Microsoft Teams and use the SharePoint online managed path.
-Let’s now take a look at the tenant & team settings.
+Check out Part 1 of this series for my tips on how to create Microsoft Teams and use the SharePoint Online managed paths.
+Let’s now take a look at the tenant and team settings.

 Office 365 offers the following settings: